 Optuna is a tool used for hyper-parameter tuning that integrates with popular machine learning libraries such as PyTorch, TensorFlow, Keras, FastAI, scikit-learn, XGBoost and others.
 It automatically searches for optimal hypera-parameters using Python.
 Optuna also provides the ability to prune unpromising trials to get good results faster.
 It also supports easy parallelization when searching for the best hyper-parameters.

-Amazon Sagemaker’s Auto Tuning is an automatic model tuning module offered by Amazon SageMaker.
+Amazon SageMaker's Auto Tuning is an automatic model tuning module offered by Amazon SageMaker.
 The only thing it needs to work is a model to tune and training data.
 It supports efficient optimization of very complex models and datasets through parallelization at a very large scale.
 Another great benefit is that it provides Jupyter notebooks as a common interface, which simplifies configuration and visualization of results.

-Source: Amazon SageMaker
+Features Amazon SageMaker includes:

 Alternatives to Optuna and Amazon SageMaker’s Auto Tuning:

-MLflow Model Serving allows models to be served via REST endpoints.
+MLFlow Model Serving allows models to be served via REST endpoints.
 These REST endpoints are automatically generated and updated, allowing data science teams to have complete control over the entire machine learning life cycle.

 Kubeflow can also be used to serve machine learning models.
 It is a very flexible tool that can manage almost every aspect of machine learning experiments.
-Since we have already covered it earlier, we won't insist on it too much here.
-However, we do need to mention that, although Kubeflow has its own model serving service, at the time of the writing of this article (late 2020), that service is still in beta.
+Since I have already covered it earlier, I won't insist on it too much here.
+However, I do need to mention that, although Kubeflow has its own model serving service, at the time of the writing of this article (late 2020), that service is still in beta.